 Often the codependent person does not realize when he or she has crossed the line into addiction.
 A close friend may speak to him or her about the problem without success.
 It may take an accident or problem with the law before the codependent, now addict, gets help.

 Tools to Uncover Destructive Behaviors at a Codependency Rehab Program

 Once enrolled in a codependency rehab program, the enabler will receive therapies designed to find the root of addiction, codependent behaviors and faulty thinking.
 At the heart of addiction is emotional trauma and abandonment suffered by the enabler, now addict.

 Traditional therapies such as cognitive behavioral therapy, peer group counseling, and Eye Movement Desensitization and Reprocessing (EMDR) will give insight into why the addictive behaviors began.
 Once that insight is gained, other therapies can help retrain the brain to not react to similar events.Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Processing Therapy (CPT) are great tools to uncover and diffuse destructive behaviors.

 Ready to Diffuse Destructive Behaviors in a Codependency Rehab?

-If you or a loved one is suffering from addiction contact AION Recovery in Lantana, FL.
-Our codependency rehab program gets to the heart of addiction and diffuses trauma caused by codependency.
+If you or a loved one is suffering from addiction contact us here at 888 811-2879 Our codependency rehab program gets to the heart of addiction and diffuses trauma caused by codependency.
 Often the person struggling with addictive behaviors is not aware of the root of codependency.
 We can help uncover the root and remove the effects of codependency from your life.
 We will teach you the tools needed to recognize when codependent behaviors try to assert themselves again so you can stay sober, emotionally and chemically.